robobario/micronaut-exercises/lesson1/task7/task.md

 Make the index method of the [Task controller](course://lesson1/task6/src/task/Task.java) respond with the value of the `offset` query parameter.

 i.e it will receive a request like `/queryParam?offset=2` and respond with `2`

+Use the <a href="psi_element://io.micronaut.http.annotation.QueryValue">@QueryValue</a>  annotation.
+Interestingly this annotation can be used to target query parameters or named path variables.